kmlprtsng/MvcGenericProjectTemplate/readme.md

 ## Configuring Security
 If you need to configure the **password requirements** then go to the **ApplicationUserManager** class in the Web Project.
 Also in the web.config file (under the app settings), the **account lockout** feature can also be toggled on or off along with other relevant settings for that.

+## Spam Filter
+Spam filter has been added in order to stop the spammers from registering on the site.
+The implementation of it is from Daniel Palme's [blog post](http://www.palmmedia.de/Blog/2009/11/17/aspnet-mvc-how-to-protect-your-website-against-spam).
+Please refer to that for more information.

+## Emails
+Currently when the user registers, an email is sent to confirm the registration.
+The emails will be stored to the C:\TestMailMessages folder unless the web.config is updated with different settings.

+It might be useful to use the [MVCMailer](https://github.com/smsohan/MvcMailer) or something similar to create good looking email.

 ## TODO
 - Hook up AngularJs Project